Developer playbooks

 Good outcome

-- the operator sees the same payment trail as the merchant
+- the merchant teammate sees the same payment trail as the workspace

 - the buyer gets a stable proof URL and PDF